IFS therapy approach

 I have worked with my LGBTQIA+ clients on coming out issues, healing from familial rejection, relationship issues, and experiences of violence.

-With transgender and non-binary clients, I have worked on issues related to transitioning and can provide assessments and letters of support for gender affirmation surgeries.
+With trans and non-binary clients, I have worked on issues related to transitioning and can provide assessments and letters of support for gender affirmation surgeries.